stephenr85/sass-unity/README.md

 	}

 	div.rounded {
-		border-radius: unity(1rem 12px 1em 1); //Convert all values to the same unit as the first value.
+		margin: unity(1rem 12px 1em 1); //Convert all values to the same unit as the first value.
 	}

 ####Use the "rem" mixin to create px fallbacks for older browsers